joy-prime/joy-types/README.md

 Multiple arities are represented as multiple arguments to `Fun`.
 For example, `(Fun [coll x] [call x & xs])`.

-Any top-level binding form in a parameter list can be surrounded with `(! `form` `type-expr`)` to require that the argument passed to that form must have a particular type. type-expr is any expression that evaluates to a type.
+Any top-level binding form in a parameter list can be surrounded a type declaration `(! `form` `type-expr`)` to require that the argument passed to that form must have a particular type. type-expr is any expression that evaluates to a type.
 For example, remembering that the keyword identifying a class can be used to represent the bare class type, we can write `(Fun [(! coll ::joy/Collection) x])`.

+Type declarations never change the binding behavior of a parameter list.
+In particular, if type declarations are removed, the binding behavior is exactly as normal for Clojure.

 The same `(! ...)` syntax can be used to specify a type for nested binding forms, including for individual symbols that will be bound.
 For example, although it doesn't add much, we could